How Much It Costs to Get a Green Card by Adjustment of Status

-For the adjustment of status application and biometrics fees, go to the USCIS Web page about Form I-485.
+For the latest adjustment of status application and biometrics fees, go to the USCIS Web page about Form I-485.
 You’ll see a chart explaining what fees to pay, depending on your age and reason for applying.
 The total is usually over $1,000.

 Fortunately, you don’t need to tack on separate fees for several important applications that you probably want to file along with your adjustment of status application.
 The USCIS fee for Form I-485 covers your application for a work permit (employment authorization document, or “EAD”) on Form I-765 and advance parole (the right to leave the U.S. while your application is in processing without it being canceled because you “abandoned” it) on Form I-131.
 It’s best to file all three of these together.
 Even if you don’t, however, you don’t have to pay these two fees so long as your I-485 application is still pending (awaiting a USCIS decision).

 It’s a good idea to hire an attorney to help with the analysis of your green card eligibility as well as the paperwork.
 If your case presents any complications at all, you would also be wise to hire the attorney to accompany you to the interview at USCIS, too.
 (Many, but not all cases require an interview; and it’s pretty much guaranteed in marriage-based applications.)